-Maples and Calder, the Company's legal advisors on Cayman Islands law, have sent to the Company a letter of advice summarizing aspects of Cayman Islands company law.
-This letter, together with a copy of the Cayman Companies Law, is available for inspection as referred to in "Appendix VI - Documents Delivered to the Registrar of Companies and Available for Inspection - Documents Available for Inspection."
+Maples and Calder, the Company's legal advisors on Cayman Islands law, have sent to the Company a letter of advice summarising aspects of Cayman Islands company law.
+This letter, together with a copy of the Companies Law, is available for inspection as referred to "Appendix VI - Documents Available for Inspection".
 Any person wishing to have a detailed summary of Cayman Islands company law or advice on the differences between it and the laws of any jurisdiction with which he/she is more familiar is recommended to seek independent legal advice.